 It will save time more than anything else listed – as every second counts!

-Theres no quicker way to sap the hours than to have to continually be hunting for things all the time – so getting the right storage and systems in place, and everything in the right place, will really help.
+There’s no quicker way to sap the hours than to have to continually be hunting for things all the time – so firstly make sure that you’ve decluttered as much as you can, and then get the right storage and systems in place.

 - Keep the most used items in easy reach, and the least used items further away (higher or lower shelves) – that way you won’t spend ages each day getting to things to use.